Battle of Montgisard: Opposing forces

-The battle
+Battle

-Saladin continued his march towards Jerusalem, thinking that Baldwin would not dare to follow him with so few men.
-He attacked Ramla, Lydda and Arsuf, but because Baldwin was supposedly not a danger, he allowed his army to be spread out over a large area, pillaging and foraging.
-However, unknown to Saladin, the forces he had left to subdue the King had been insufficient and now both Baldwin and the Templars were marching to intercept him before he reached Jerusalem.
+Saladin continued his march onward towards Jerusalem, underestimating the leper-king Baldwin IV and believing he would not be followed.
+Believing Baldwin and his forces were not an immediate threat, he possibly allowed his army to be spread out over a large area to forage and gather additional resources.
+Unbeknownst to Saladin, the command he had left to subdue the King had been insufficient, and now both Baldwin and the Templars were marching to intercept him before he reached Jerusalem.

-The Christians, led by the King, pursued the Muslims along the coast, finally catching their enemies at Mons Gisardi, near Ramla.
+The Christians, led by the King Baldwin IV of Jerusalem, pursued the Muslims along the coast, finally catching their enemies at Mons Gisardi (Montgisard), near Ramla.
 The location is disputed, as Ramla was a large region that included the town under the same name.
-Malcolm Barber equates Mons Gisardi with the mound of al-Safiya.
-Saladin's chronicler Imad ad-Din al-Isfahani refers to the battle taking place by the mound of Al-Safiya, potentially modern Tell es-Safi near the village of Menehem, not far from Ashkelon, and within the contemporary Ramla province.
-Al-Safiya means white and, indeed, the Es-Safi hill is white with the foundations of a Crusader castle recently found at the top, called Blanchegarde.
-Ibn Al-Athīr, one of the Arab chroniclers, mentions that Saladin intended to lay siege to a Crusader castle in the area.
-But Saladin's baggage train had been apparently mired.
-There is a small stream north of Tell es-Safi bordering farmland that in November might have been plowed up and muddy enough to hinder the passage of the baggage train.
-The Egyptian chroniclers agree that the baggage had been delayed at a river crossing.
-Saladin was taken totally by surprise.
-His army was in disarray: part had been held up by the mired baggage train while another part of his force had scattered into raiding parties across the countryside.
-The horses were tired from the long march.
-Some men had to hurry to collect their weapons from the baggage train.
-Saladin's army, in a state of panic, scrambled to make battle lines against the enemy.
-King Baldwin ordered the relic of the True Cross to be raised in front of the troops.
+Malcolm Barber equates Mons Gisardi with the mound of Al-Safiya.
+Saladin's chronicler Imad ad-Din al-Isfahani refers to the battle taking place by the mound of Al-Safiya, potentially modern Tell es-Safi near the village of Menehem, not far from Ashkelon and within the contemporary Ramla province.
+Al-Safiya means white and, indeed, the Es-Safi hill is white with rocky outcrops, out from which sprouted the foundations of a Crusader Castle that had been hastily built at the top, called Blanchegarde.
+Ibn al-Athīr, one of the Arab chroniclers, mentions that Saladin intended to lay siege to a Crusader Castle in the area.
+But Saladin's supply train had allegedly been mired.
+There is a small stream north of Tell es-Safi bordering farmland that in November might have been plowed up and muddy enough to hinder the passage of the train.
+The Egyptian chroniclers agree that the supplies had been delayed at a river crossing.
+It is said that the army of Saladin may have been taken by surprise due to the circumstances.
+Some sources assume that Saladin underestimated Baldwin IV.
+Saladin had purposely left his baggage train at al-Arish so that his army would more swiftly move through occupied Crusader territory.
+And so, the army had instead resorted to sourcing their victuals along the way.

+It is said that King Baldwin IV ordered the relic of the True Cross to be raised in front of the opposing troops.
 The King, whose teenage body was already ravaged by aggressive leprosy, was helped from his horse and dropped to his knees before the cross.
-He prayed to God for victory and rose to his feet to cheers from his men, who were moved by what they had just witnessed.
+Sources say he prayed to God for victory and rose to his feet to cheers from his men, moved by what they had just witnessed.
+Though Baldwin was very ill and could barely ride his horse, he decided it was too late to turn back and so pressed the attack.